 (Photo from the e-kopilka.narod.ru website)

-Making a tour in the Bialowieza Forest, tourists can see various interesting historical and natural landmarks:
+Making a tour of the Bialowieza Forest, tourists can see various interesting historical and natural landmarks:

 - “Oak – patriarch”, whose age is more than 600 years, in diameter it reaches 2 meters, its height it’s about 30 m;